Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Methods

-In this study, we focus on assessing the feasibility of using human teleoperation for remote abdominal US scans.
-To produce accurate haptic feedback to the expert, we estimate the patient's abdominal surface with an ellipsoid and compute the forces based on the interaction between this ellipsoid and the virtual transducer.
-The points used to fit the ellipsoid are collected by pressing the US transducer on the patient's abdominal surface and bed surface.
-Transducer forces are measured and when they exceed a threshold as a result of pressing into the patient, the tracked pose is used to determine the transducer's tip position.
-This provides a very intuitive way for the novice to collect points at the beginning of a US scan.
+To provide accurate haptic feedback, the patient's abdominal surface is modeled as an ellipsoid, with forces computed based on its interaction with the virtual transducer.
+Points for the ellipsoid are collected by pressing the US transducer on four specific spots on the abdomen and bed surface.
+When transducer forces exceed a threshold due to patient contact, the tracked pose determines the tip position, enabling intuitive point collection at the scan's start.
+Due to large delays from communication and follower lag, direct force feedback was found to be impractical.
+The ellipsoid method, however, offered the expert a stable and relatively accurate haptic representation of the patient on which to move and rest their hand while guiding the scan.

 Several assumptions allow us to minimize the number of points required to fit the ellipsoid.
 Firstly, we assume the ellipsoid axes are aligned with the patient's longitudinal, sagittal and frontal axes respectively.
-This assumption holds as long as the patient is lying in supine position which is the case for the abdominal scans we perform in this study.
-Second, we set the longitudinal semi-axis (which we denote $c$) of the ellipsoid to a very large value since the accuracy of this dimension is not necessary.
+This assumption holds as long as the patient is lying in supine position which is the case for abdominal scans in the epigastric region.
+Second, we set the longitudinal semi-axis (which we denote $c$) of the ellipsoid to a very large value since the accuracy of this dimension (along the height of the patient) is not necessary.
 Lastly, we assume the ellipsoid is tangent to the bed surface.
 With these assumptions we can determine the ellipsoid center $(z_c,y_c,x_c)$ and remaining two semi-axes lengths ($a$ and $b$) with the following four points: \begin{enumerate} \item Patient's xiphoid process just below the sternum $(z_1,y_1,x_1)$ \item Patient's extreme left $(z_2,y_2,x_2)$ \item Patient's extreme right $(z_3,y_3,x_3)$ \item Bed level $(z_4,y_4,x_4)$ \end{enumerate}

-These points are illustrated in \cref{fig:ellipse} which shows a transverse view of the ellipsoid.
+These points are illustrated in Fig. \ref{fig:ellipse} which shows a transverse view of the ellipsoid.
 The fourth point (``Bed level'') can be collected anywhere on the surface of the bed as only the height component ($y_4$) is used.
 The parameters can then be computed efficiently by the set of equations

 We can now specify the ellipsoid by